Usage of the saugns program

 AU over stdout is the most convenient way to interface with some external programs without using temporary files.
 E.g. SoX, FFmpeg can recognize audio format settings (number of bits, channels, sample rate) using the AU header, instead of having to duplicate those as command-line arguments, as is needed when piping raw audio over stdout.
 Both SoX and FFmpeg support many formats, and can also pick the output format to use by the output filename extension.

-With SoX it's easy to use to e.g. write to a flac file.
+With SoX it's easy to use to e.g. write to a FLAC file.

 saugns -o - script(s) | sox - a.flac